 Andrew joins from Jaguar Land Rover where he headed up a team supporting the company’s ambitions for an electrified and autonomous future.
 His knowledge of digital twins – virtual representations of complex real-world systems – will bring new insights into the optimisation and automation of Zayndu’s plasma technology.

 Vertical farms and controlled environments offer the potential for intensive, year-round production of salads and other crops.
 As human contact is minimised and growing media sterilised, seeds become the main remaining vector for pathogens.
-Zayndu’s Aurora system addresses this by removing fungi, bacteria and other microorganisms from the seed using a plasma - air activated with an electrical current - this enables effective cleaning without the need for chemicals or water.
+Zayndu’s cold plasma seed health systems address this by removing fungi, bacteria and other microorganisms from the seed using a plasma - air activated with an electrical current - this enables effective cleaning without the need for chemicals or water.

 The company is seeing international interest in the technology and needs to ramp up production to meet customer need.